-Lean Six Sigma is a methodology that relies on a collaborative team effort to improve performance that not only reduces process defects and waste, but also provides a framework for overall organizational culture change.
-Lean traditionally focuses on the elimination of the eight kinds of waste while Six Sigma aims to reduce process variation enabling a virtuous cycle of iterative improvements towards the goal of continuous flow.
-Lean Six Sigma, as a industry-agnostic methodology, provides tools and techniques that are applied in aerospace, electronics, telecom, banking and financial services, IT, HR, marketing, and many more industries.
-The course will discuss and present Lean Six Sigma quality management tools and principles and their organizational implication more than the statistical formulas and their application.
-For the few statistical application presented will be used R and R Studio: the preferred computing environment for a large part of the statistical community.
+Lean Six Sigma (LSS) is a methodology that relies on collaborative team efforts to improve performance that reduce process defects and waste, and also provide a framework for overall organizational cultural change.
+Lean traditionally focuses on the elimination of the eight kinds of wastes while Six Sigma aims to reduce process variation enabling a virtuous cycle of iterative improvements towards the goal of continuous flow.
+LSS, as an industry-agnostic methodology, provides tools and techniques that are applied in aerospace, electronics, telecom, banking and financial services, IT, HR, marketing etc. The course will discuss and present LSS quality management tools and principles and their organizational implications more than the statistical formulas and their application.
+For the few statistical application presented will be used R + R Studio.

 Class hand-outs will be provided for each lesson.

 - Six Sigma with R: Statistical Engineering for Process Improvement (Use R!); by Cano L. Moguerza J.M.
 2012; ISBN: 1461436516

 - Learning to See: Value Stream Mapping to Add Value and Eliminate MUDA; by Mike Rother, John Shook, Jim Womack; Lean Enterprise Institute; ISBN-13: 978-0966784305

 - Lean Lexicon: A Graphical Glossary for Lean Thinkers; by John Shook, Chet Marchwinski Print Length: Lean Enterprise Institute, Inc; 5 edition